cnlohr/rawdrawandroid/README.md

 ## If you are going to use this

  * You probably want to copy-and-paste this project, but, you could probably use it as a submodule.
  * You *MUST* override the app name.
 See in Makefile `APPNAME` - you should be able to include this project's makefile and override that.
+You must also update `AndroidManifest.xml` with whatever name and org you plan to use.
+ * If you are using permission you have to prompt for, you must check if you have it, and if not, prompt the user.
+See helper functions below.

-## General note:
+## Helper functions

- * Be sure to uninstall any previously installed apps which would look like this app.
+`struct android_app * gapp;`

+`int AndroidHasPermissions(const char* perm_name);`

+`void AndroidRequestAppPermissions(const char * perm);`

+`void AndroidDisplayKeyboard(int pShow);`

+`int AndroidGetUnicodeChar( int keyCode, int metaState );`

+`int android_width, android_height;`

+Also, above and beyond rawdraw, you *must* implement the following two functions to handle when your apps is suspended or resumed.

+`void HandleResume();`
+`void HandleSuspend();`

 ## protips

+ * Be sure to uninstall any previously installed apps which would look like this app, if you have a different build by the same name signed with another key, bad things will happen.
  * You can see your log with:
 ```
 adb logcat